 What Is a Composting Toilet?

-A composting toilet is a waterless toilet that treats human waste by allowing it to decompose biologically.
-This process breaks down the organic matter and turns the waste into a compost-like material that can be disposed of or sprinkled on your plants.
+A composting toilet is designed to collect human waste and encourage it to decompose using natural bacteria instead of chemicals.
+This process breaks down the organic matter and turns the waste into a natural fertilizer that can be disposed of or sprinkled onto plants to help them grow.

 Benefits of a Composting Toilet